Shashisena Kavya: Analysis

 The main plot is considered to be derived from a folktale.
-Sri Janakiballav Mohanty argued that it was an adaptation of the story Hala Hala Kumar, a "popular theme" in Orissa.
-The story is also said to be "widely current" in Sonapur even in modern times.
+Shri Janakibhallaba Mohanty argued that it was an adaptation of the story Halahala Kumar, a "popular theme" in Odisha.
+The story is also said to be "widely current" in Subarnapur even in modern times.

 Motifs

 According to Indian scholars, the Jyana Dei appears as a sorcerous character in Odishan folktales.
-She appears as part of a group of seven maidens, called Tantrasadhikas or tantrikas, who practiced a form of Tantric Buddhism in a region called Kuanri Patna or Kumari Patna: Gyana Dei Maluni (or Jyanadadei, or Gyanadei Maliani), Netei Dhobani, Lahukuti Lahuruni, Sukuti Chamaruni, Sua Teluni, Gangi Gauduni (or Gangei Gouduni), and Patarapindhi Sauruni.
+She appears as part of a group of seven maidens, called Tantrasadhikas or tantrikas, who practiced a form of Vajrayana (the Tantric form of Buddhism) in a region called Kuanri Patna or Kumari Patna: Gyana Dei Maluni (or Jyanadadei, or Gyanadei Maliani), Netei Dhobani, Lahukuti Lahuruni, Sukuti Chamaruni, Sua Teluni, Gangi Gauduni (or Gangei Gouduni), and Patarapindhi Sauruni.